Ghasak/nvim/README.md

 C. Component of the `plugins` that alter the colors (e.g., statuline, bufferline, nvim-tree and lsp configurations)
 D. The user custom individual colors defined.

-Notice: to change the color, you need to consider to which level you want to alter the color,
+configurations : to change the color, you need to consider to which level you want to alter the color,

 ## VIM EVENTS